-Then, a settlement was formed in honor of this victory a settlement was formed, and initially it was called Meo Mia.
+Then, a settlement was formed in honor of this victory, and initially, it was called Meo Mia.
 (Meo Mia or Mahi Mia in translation from Greek means „my victory”).
-After a while, the name was changed from Mahi Mia to Mehomia, because it was easier to pronounce.
+After a while, the name was changed from Mahi Mia to Mehomia because it was easier to pronounce.

 Over the years, the settlement has grown, crafts have developed, and Mehomia has become a well-developed and thriving settlement.